marvin1099/nordvpn-youtube-tester/README.md

 YouTube has recently intensified its restrictions on ad blockers and VPN usage.
 Some VPN IPs are now blocked from viewing content entirely, or trigger constant CAPTCHA and login prompts.
 This script helps identify which NordVPN servers still work reliably for accessing specific YouTube videos.
-useful for users seeking uninterrupted viewing, testing geo-blocking, or preserving privacy.
+Useful for users seeking uninterrupted viewing, testing geo-blocking, or preserving privacy.

 ## Requirements